francoisjacquet/rosariosis/CONTRIBUTING.md

-# README before creating a new Issue
+# To read before creating a new Issue

-Before reporting an issue related to RosarioSIS, please observe the following recommandations:
+Before reporting an [issue](https://github.com/francoisjacquet/rosariosis/issues/) related to RosarioSIS, please observe the following recommandations:

-1. Specify your RosarioSIS, PHP & PostgreSQL **versions**, the server & browser used.
+1. Search the [closed issues](https://github.com/francoisjacquet/rosariosis/issues?q=is%3Aissue+is%3Aclosed) or the [Wiki](https://github.com/francoisjacquet/rosariosis/wiki), your problem may already have been answered.
+Do not create **duplicates**!

-2. Provide **steps to reproduce** the problem.
+2. Specify your RosarioSIS, PHP & PostgreSQL **versions**, the server & browser used.

-3. Attach a **screenshot** of the problem, use [Framapic](https://framapic.org/) for example or [Paste clipboard image (Chrome only)](https://github.com/tiimgreen/github-cheat-sheet#pasting-clipboard-image-to-comments).
+3. Provide **steps to reproduce** the problem.

-4. Do not create **duplicates**: search the [closed issues](https://github.com/francoisjacquet/rosariosis/issues?q=is%3Aissue+is%3Aclosed) or the [Wiki](https://github.com/francoisjacquet/rosariosis/wiki), your problem may already have been answered.
+4. Attach a **screenshot** of the problem.
+[Paste clipboard image (Chrome only)](https://github.com/tiimgreen/github-cheat-sheet#pasting-clipboard-image-to-comments).

 5. RosarioSIS errors, bugs (PHP, SQL, JS errors) & design or logic errors are welcome here.